News

 • What if we chill the dough longer?

-• What if we bake two trays on different racks?
+• What if we bake two trays on different oven racks?

-As the treats bake, kids observe the results and talk through what changed and why.
-This builds early scientific thinking - prediction, observation, and reflection without turning baking into a formal experiment.
+As the treats bake, kids observe the results, compare textures and colors, and talk through what changed and why.
+Without realizing it, they’re practicing scientific thinking skills like:

 Step-by-step Valentine baking process from ingredients to decorated dessert

-Baking teaches patience in a world that often moves too fast.
+Baking naturally teaches patience in a world that often moves too fast.

 Child mixing naturally colored Valentine frosting using fruit ingredients

-Instead of talking about color mixing in a scientific way, invite kids to tell stories with color.
+Instead of explaining color mixing with technical terms, invite kids to tell stories through color.

 • Which Valentine color feels happy?

-• Which one would you gift to someone you love?
+• Which color would you gift to someone you love?

 Heart-shaped Valentine cookies in different sizes made by a child